Antioxidants

 These foods contain antioxidants

-- Green: spinach, broccoli, kale, salads, herbs
+- Green: spinach, broccoli, kale, lettuces, herbs

-- Red: berries, tomatoes, red bell peppers
+- Red: berries, tomatoes, red peppers

 All antioxidants share one property: they protect cells from oxidative stress.